nats-io/nsc/nsc2_releasenotes.md

 - [feat] added `add export --response-threshold` to control the duration a service is allowed to respond
 - [feat] added support for wildcard service imports
 - [feat] deprecated `to` in favor of `local subject`
-- [feat] added ability to specify permissions with a queue (subject + ' ' + queue name) note there's a space separating the subject permission and the queue name
+- [feat] added ability to specify permissions with a queue (subject + ' ' + queue name) note there's a space separating the subject and the queue name
 - [feat] `import account/operator --force` allows importing accounts signed by a different operator
 - [feat] added `reissue operator` command which will re-issue the identity of the operator and resign all affected accounts
 - [feat] `add operator --generate-signing-key --sys` will generate a signing key with the operator and also generate a system account
-- [feat] `edit operator --require-signing-keys` requires accounts to be issued with a signing key
+- [feat] `edit operator --require-signing-keys` requires accounts to be issued using a signing key